 - Policy language reviews

-She has extensive board experience, including serving as the National Board Chair for Women's March Canada and Rainbow Resource Centre Board Chair in Winnipeg, Canada.
-In addition, she is a board member for Stonewall Housing (UK) and Board Member for the International LGBTIQ organisation and UN Secretariat OutRight Action International based in New York City.
+I have been part of 14+ boards, including as a founding member numerous times.
+I have served as National Board Chair for Women's March Canada, a feminist organisation.
+I was the Board President for Rainbow Resource Centre in Winnipeg, Canada.
+I am a Stonewall Housing (UK) board member and Board Member for the International LGBTIQ organisation and UN Secretariat Outright International based in New York City.

 2020 Yahoo! finance & Involve Leading 100 LGBT+ Executives